 For example: Think of a “forgot my email” button, which will send users a password reset link to their inbox.
 To test this, we would need to automate 2 completely separate apps: The app under test AND the email client.
 That makes things complicated.

-So which test cases should be automated then?
+So what test cases should be automated then?

 The way to do it is to come up with a spreadsheet with all use cases you can think of and then assign a score for “Importance” and “Ease of implementation”: